mediamonks/eslint-config/packages/eslint-plugin-react/docs/rules/throttle-hook-callback.md

 This rule has an optional object configuration:

+- `hookNames`: An array of strings specifying custom hook names.
+Default hook names will be used if this option is not provided.
 - `throttleFunctionNames`: An array of strings specifying custom throttle function names.
 Default throttle function names will be used if this option is not provided.